kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 #### Global overrides

-There are important parameters that are shared across the charts, like Domain name.
+Some important parameters are usually shared across the charts.
-These are defined using `global` prefix.
+Helm convention to provide these is by using `global` override key.

-For example, to define `global.domain` just use that as key name in ConfigMap/Secret for Installer.
+For example, to define `global.domain` override, just use "global.domin" as the name of the key in ConfigMap/Secret for Installer.
-Once the installation starts, Installer is parsing all map entries and collect all global entries together for the purpose of installation.
+Once the installation starts, Installer is merging all map entries and collect all global entries together (under `global` top-level key) for the purpose of installation.

+## Merging and conflicting entries

+When installer encounters two overrides with the same key prefix, it tries to merge them.
+If both of them represent a map (they have nested sub-keys), their nested keys are recursively merged.
+If at least one of keys points to a final value,  Installer performs the merge in non-deterministic order, so either one or the other override is rendered to the final YAML.
+Considering that, avoid overrides having the same keys for final values.

+### Example of non-conflicting merge:

+Having two overrides with a *common* key prefix ("a.b"):
+`
+"a.b.c": "first"
+"a.b.d": "second"
+`

+Installer yields correct output:
+`
+a:
+  b:
+    c: first
+    d: second
+`

+### Example of conflicting merge:

+Having two overrides with *the same* key ("a.b"):

+`
+"a.b": "first"
+"a.b": "second"
+`

+Installer yields either:
+`
+a:
+  b: "first"
+`

+Or (due to non-deterministic merge order):
+`
+a:
+  b: "second"
+`

 ## Values and types